 You can easily upgrade XLR microphone set up by changing the microphone, cables, interface and/or pre-amp.

 In comparison, USB microphones do not have any options to get upgraded because USB microphones do not require any additional gear to work, they come with cable and an inbuilt analog to digital converter.

 To upgrade USB microphone you would need to buy an entirely new microphone.

 Anyway, if you own a USB microphone in my honest opinion, the only way you should be upgrading it is by buying an XLR microphone, otherwise, it is not going to make much difference.

 USB microphones have an issue when it comes to devices it can work with.
 If you own a USB microphone the only device you can use it with is your laptop or desktop computer.

 It is nice because almost everyone has some sort of PC, you don’t even need a powerful one.
 On the other hand, it limits you to one device only.

 XLR microphones are compatible with PC, portable recorders and cameras (with adapter).
 These options make XLR mic a much more versatile device.

 For example, with XLR if you own a portable recorder you will be able to use the device outside without the need of carrying a computer.
-Also, if you need to record audio with a camera you will receive audio synchronised to a video.
+Also, if you need to record audio with a camera you will receive audio synchronized to a video.

 With the USB microphone, it is easy if you take a computer with you.
-You don’t need to carry an interface and since usually USB mics come with some sort of simple small stands/tripods it makes them a perfect solution for travelling.
+You don’t need to carry an interface and since usually USB mics come with some sort of simple small stands/tripods it makes them a perfect solution for traveling.